Post office box: South Africa

 The South African Post Office has Post Boxes available for rent.
 These are usually attached to or close to a post office.
 In urban areas with PO Boxes for rent there also may be home delivery of mail.
 In rural areas Post Boxes are often compulsory as no street deliveries take place.
 In the areas for which there is no street delivery, Post Boxes are not charged for.
 Boxes and Street delivery postal codes may be the same in an area, or may differ.
 Private Bags are available for recipients of large mail volumes.

 Asia

 Hong Kong

 In Hong Kong, PO boxes are available in two different sizes.
 They are available in many post offices throughout the territory.

 Japan

 In Japan, PO boxes are available at most post office locations.
-There is no cost to rent a post office box as the box is provided to ease the effort to deliver postal items to regular customers.
-Therefore, renters must receive at least one postal item every day and expected to visit and retrieve mails regularly (daily, in principle) from the box.
-The renter must also rent the box for 6 months or more.
+There is no cost to rent a post office box as the box is provided to ease the effort in delivering postal items to regular customers.
+Therefore, renters must receive at least one postal item every day and are expected to visit and retrieve mail regularly (daily, in principle) from the box.
+The renter must also rent the box for six months or more.
 Boxes in the metropolitan areas are often full and a new user expects to wait for years or more.